20 CRM Features to Make the Sales Process Faster

 3. Company and Client view

-Many companies buying a CRM solution forget about the need to distinguish companies and customer profiles.
+Many companies opting for a CRM for small business forget about the need to distinguish companies and customer profiles.

 In fact, it makes a huge change whether you can have multiple contacts under one company while also having a private client profile for each of these contacts.
 You can add detailed information about every single person included in the buying process, instead of having a vague company profile.